sadashiv-sahoo/OscProbability/README.md

 # OscProbability
-## v1.0.0 (Three Flavour Neutrino Oscillations)
+## v3.0.0 (Multi Flavour Neutrino Oscillations)

 **About:**

-  This is an entry-level, Fully-Matrix-Method based Three Flavour Neutrino Oscillation, C++ Code.
+  This is an entry-level, Fully-Matrix-Method based Multi Flavour Neutrino Oscillation, C++ Code.
   The Code is User-Friendly and easy to Understand.

 **Declaration:**

-  This is a part of individual R&D for India Based Neutrino Observatory (INO), Homi Bhabha National Institute (HBNI), Mumbai, India.
+  This is a part of R&D for India Based Neutrino Observatory (INO), Homi Bhabha National Institute (HBNI), Mumbai, India, at individual capacity.
-  INO, HBNI is(are) not responsible for any kind of malfunctions of this code, user(s) may contact developer.
+  INO, HBNI is not responsible for any kind of malfunctions of this package.
+User may or should contact developer.
   To know more about INO, please visit http://www.ino.tifr.res.in/ino/

 **Terms of Use:**